Tan Son Nhat International Airport: New airport

 Following Decision 703/QĐ-TTg by the Vietnamese Prime Minister in July 2005, a new airport—Long Thanh International Airport—was planned to replace Tan Son Nhat airport for international departure use.
 The initial master plan for the new airport was publicly announced in December 2006.
 The new airport will be built in Long Thành District, Đồng Nai Province, about 40 km east of Ho Chi Minh City and 65 km north of the petroleum-focused city of Vung Tau, near Highway 51A.

 According to the approved modified plan in 2011, Long Thanh International Airport will be constructed on an area of 50 km2, and will have four runways (4,000 m x 60 m or 13,100 ft x 200 ft) and be capable of receiving the Airbus A380.
 The project will be divided in three stages.
 Stage One calls for the construction of two parallel runways and a terminal with a capacity of 25 million passengers per year, due to be completed in 2020.
 Stage Two is scheduled for completion in 2030, giving the airport three runways, two passenger terminals and a cargo terminal designed to receive 1.5 million metric tons of cargo and 50 million passengers per year.
-The final stage is scheduled to be initiated after 2035, envisioned to handle 100 million passengers, 5 million metric tons of cargo annually on an infrastructure of 4 runways and 4 passenger terminals.
+The final stage is scheduled to be initiated after 2035, envisioned to handle 100 million passengers, 5 million metric tons of cargo annually on an infrastructure of four runways and four passenger terminals.
 The total budget for the first stage alone was estimated to be US$6.7 billion.

+After the opening of Long Thanh International Airport

+In accordance with the master planning of Vietnam's network of airports, Tan Son Nhat will continue to operate after the opening of Long Thanh International Airport.
+In the feasibility report for Long Thanh, Airports Corporation of Vietnam proposed that, for international carriers, only low-cost carriers would fly out of Tan Son Nhat, while for Vietnamese carriers, only short-haul international flights and selected domestic routes would be operated out of the airport.
+In another report, the Civil Aviation Authority of Vietnam presented a different approach to the division of flights between the two airports.
+As such, Tan Son Nhat would only serve flights under 1000 km operated by Code C aircraft or smaller.